yashbonde/freeciv-python/README.md

 08.11.2018: Repo created with initial commit containing [Monte Carlo Agent](http://groups.csail.mit.edu/rbg/code/civ/)

 ## Credits
-The credit for the base code has to be given to the authors of [freeciv repo](https://github.com/freeciv/freeciv) and the authors of [paper](http://groups.csail.mit.edu/rbg/code/civ/).
-The credit also goes to the authors of research content in `/readings` folder.
+The credit for the base code has to be given to the authors of [freeciv repo](https://github.com/freeciv/freeciv).